venkatsambath/NNjmxreader/README.md

 To list top user for contentSummary rpc type on a minute window python3 script.py | sort -t, -k1 | grep contentSummary

+Just download the file and change directory = '<path to your jmx dump folder>' in the script